GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

    repo](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support).
    Select the issue template for Protected Audience API.
-* **Chrome implementation**: for bugs or issues with Chrome's implementation of the Protected Audience API API, you can [view existing issues](https://bugs.chromium.org/p/chromium/issues/list?q=component:Blink%3EInterestGroups) or [raise a new issue](https://crbug.com/new).
+* **Chrome implementation**: for bugs or issues with Chrome's implementation of the Protected Audience API, you can [view existing issues](https://bugs.chromium.org/p/chromium/issues/list?q=component:Blink%3EInterestGroups) or [raise a new issue](https://crbug.com/new).

 For more general questions about meeting your needs with Protected Audience API,